ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_terminology.md

 Below is more information on what each type of metadata object comprises:

 * **Study** - A study (project) object is used to group together all data submitted to ENA about a given study and to control its release date.
-A study accession is typically used to cite data submitted to ENA.
-Please note that all associated data and other metadata objects are made public together when the study is released.
+A study accession number is typically used to cite data submitted to ENA.
+Note that all data and metadata associated with a study are made public together with the study when it is released.

 * **Sample** - A sample object contains information about the sequenced source material.
-Samples are associated with checklists that define the fields that should be used to annotate the samples.
-Samples are always associated with a taxonomy; the accepted organism name and classification hierarchy of the same source, see [here](https://www.gbif.org/dataset/6b6b2923-0a10-4708-b170-5b7c611aceef) for further details.
+Checklists are in place to define which fields should be filled when annotating samples.
+Note that a taxonomic classification system is used to refer to biological organisms; the accepted organism name and classification hierarchy are used, see [here](https://www.gbif.org/dataset/6b6b2923-0a10-4708-b170-5b7c611aceef) for further details.

-* **Experiment** - An experiment object contains all the details about a sequencing experiment methodology, including library and instrument details.
+* **Experiment** - An experiment object contains all the details about the metholodology used for sequencing, including library and instrument details.

-* **Run** - A run object is part of an experiment object, and refers to data files containing 'raw' sequence reads.
+* **Run** - A run object is part of an experiment object.
+It refers to data files that contain 'raw' sequence reads.

-* **Analysis** - An analysis object contains secondary analysis results derived from 'raw' sequence reads (e.g. a genome assembly).
+* **Analysis** - An analysis object contains secondary analysis results.
+These results are derived from 'raw' sequence reads (e.g. a genome assembly).

-Different metadata objects relate to different stages of the sequencing process.
+The different metadata objects relate to different stages of the sequencing process.
 A summary of which metadata objects relate to which stages is shown in the below figure.

 <div class="text-center">
   <img src="/img/ena_tutorial/metadata_sequencing.png" height="500" class="rounded">
 </div>

-Metadata objects are related to each other in different ways, for information on how data objects are used and how they are related to one another, see this [video](https://youtu.be/M9srsSieEB4) produced by ENA.
+For more information on how metadata objects are used and how they are related to one another, see this [video](https://youtu.be/M9srsSieEB4) produced by ENA.

 ## Description of sequence file formats